 Prohibited By The Age Discrimination Act of 1975

-Age Discrimination as defined by the Age Discrimination in Employment Act relates to individuals 40 years of age or older who have been discriminated against based on their age.
-Under the ADEA, it is unlawful to discriminate against a person because of his/her age with respect to any term, condition, or privilege of employment including, but not limited to, hiring, firing, promotion, layoff, compensation, benefits, job assignments, and training.
+Age Discrimination, as defined by the Age Discrimination in Employment Act, relates to individuals 40 years of age or older who have been discriminated against based on their age.
+Under the ADEA, it is unlawful to discriminate against a person because of their age with respect to any term, condition, or privilege of employment including, but not limited to, hiring, firing, promotion, layoff, compensation, benefits, job assignments, and training.

 You’ve put time and effort into your resume, developed your network of possible employers and recruiters, worked on your interview skills – but have done nothing but typed a list of your references.
 Don’t leave this crucial area to chance.
 References are the final factor in who gets the job offer.
 Your past employers – anyone you reported to will be contacted.
 Do you know what they will say?

 No Results Found